nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extensions**
 * 1a.
 Contact does not exist
-    * 1a1. contHACKS shows an error message.<br />
+    * 1a1. contHACKS shows an error message <br/>
-      Use case ends
+      Use case ends.

 **Use case `UC05`: Listing the contact list**